wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/SSeq-E12-5_E1S3-Tutorial.rst

    (https://db.cngb.org/stomics/mosta/download.html)

-An adapted version of the STOMICS Analysis Workflow (SAW) pipeline (https://github.com/BGIResearch/SAW) was run on these input files using the Boston University Shared Computed Clustering (SCC).
+An adapted version of the STOMICS Analysis Workflow (SAW) pipeline (https://github.com/BGIResearch/SAW) was run on these input files to process these files.
 The output of the SAW pipeline is an \*.h5ad file at a specific aggregated square bin size.
 In this tutorial, a sample with an aggregated bin size of 200 is used.
-The cell, feat, expression, and spatial location matrix files from the E12.5_E1S3.h5ad file were extracted and used to create a Giotto object to begin this tutorial.
+The cell, feat, expression, and spatial location matrix files from the E12.5_E1S3.h5ad file were extracted and are used to create a Giotto object to begin this tutorial.

 Start Giotto
 ============